Hi

 Genres: business/marketing, self-development/self-help, hobbies, memoir/biography, travel/living abroad.

-Detailed report (4-10 pages on average).
+Detailed Reader’s Report with developmental editing notes (4-10 pages on average).

-In-line comments (20-100 comments on average).
+In-line comments and reactions (20-100 comments on average).

-Answers to your follow-up questions.
+Unlimited answers to your follow-up questions.

 The Report

-√ Questions pointing at what
+Questions pointing to what

 readers might become unsure of while reading your manuscript.

-√ Straightforward and analytical comments rather than passionate remarks.
+Straightforward and analytical comments rather than passionate remarks.

-√ Detailed analysis of the first and last chapters.
+Detailed analysis of the first and last chapters.

 In-line comments